We're here if you need help

 Protecting your RealVNC account¶

-We recommend turning on 2-step verification on the Security page of your RealVNC account.
+We recommend everyone turns on 2-step verification for their RealVNC account by signing in online and navigating to the Security page.
 You’ll need a convenient mobile device hosting Authy or a similar TOTP-generating app.

-You’ll then enter a unique TOTP code in addition to your account email and password every time you:
+You’ll then have to enter a unique TOTP code in addition to your account email and password every time you:

 - Sign in to your account online.